Class is Better with Music

 Most of the rest I got on TelevisionTunes.com.
 Seriously, check it out.
 It’s awesome.
 Tens of thousands of TV themes from the last 50 years, all free to download (for teachers to use in the classroom).

-If you already have a song and want to trim it in iTunes, here’s how:
+If you already have a song and want to trim it in iTunes, here’s how (iTunes has updated, but the steps are pretty close to the same):

-The Chrome app called Audio Cutter (which just opens mp3cut.net in a new tab) has a pretty fantastic integration with Google Drive and Dropbox and makes it easy to analyze the sound wave and fade in and fade out.
+And the website mp3cut.net has a pretty fantastic integration with Google Drive and Dropbox and makes it easy to analyze the sound wave and fade in and fade out.
 For somebody who appreciates the elegant solution, it’s the best option.

 Logistics – How Do I … Music?

 Teachers have shared with me a bunch of ways to trigger the musical cue.
-Here they are:
+Here they are from least setup to most (hover over each one):

 Or, have the students sing school-themed songs as they do a task.
 Tim Bedley does this; I’ve seen it in action.